 At Key stage 3 pupils are given the opportunity to compose, perform and develop their listening skills.
 They will develop keyboard and guitar abilities while learning to create and control musical ideas.
 A variety of resources are available to strengthen learning such as group rehearsal rooms and sequencing software in our Mac Suite.
 Pupils will be offered the opportunity at this age to study an instrument privately with one of our peripatetic tutors.

 GCSE Music allows pupils to develop their creative composition skills while collaborating with their peers on group performances.
 They will use a range of music technology to aid with their compositions and will engage in performances throughout the academic year.
 The vast majority of our pupils attain a top grade with many going on to build upon their knowledge at A-level.

 A-level Music is a subject that rewards creativity while demanding the highest levels of academic rigour.
 It is considered a ‘desirable’ A-level by all of the UK’s top universities and requires a multitude of skills to gain a top grade.
 Many of our school’s top achievers are involved in the music department at various levels.
 Those that have decided to study music at AS/A2 have comfortably made the transition to Music at 3rd level education.

-Every year we have music students that decide to pursue the subject at university/college with a significant number going on to highly successful careers after their time at Bangor Grammar School.
-Many have gone on to establish careers, a range of which includes performers, composers, educators, publishers and studio producers.
+Every year we have music students that decide to pursue the subject at university/music college with a significant number going on to highly successful careers after their time at Bangor Grammar School.
+Many have established themselves both locally and internationally as performers, composers, educators and studio producers.